yutingli1123/CyberGlass/README.md

 - **Can't find device**:
   - Check device is powered on
-  - Look for "CyberGlass" in BLE scanner
+  - Look for "CyberGlass-XXXX" in BLE scanner (XXXX = MAC suffix)
   - Ensure device is within ~10 meter range
   - Check serial monitor for "BLE advertising started"